Russian rouble hits more than one-month low as geopolitical risks bite | Malay Mail

 “Any destabilisation of the political situation in the country is always a strong negative both for equities and for the rouble,” said Alor Broker analyst Alexei Antonov.

+“The sanctions themselves will be more pinpointed, not countrywide, and could affect Nord Stream 2,” he said.

+A pipe-laying vessel has started working in Danish waters ahead of resumed construction of the gas pipeline, amid pressure from the United States and EU to halt it.

-The Kremlin yesterday indicated a willingness to talk with new US President Joe Biden and his administration but, with relations between the two countries languishing at Cold War lows, it also accused Washington of meddling in Saturday’s protests.
+The Kremlin on Sunday indicated a willingness to talk with new US President Joe Biden and his administration but, with relations between the two countries languishing at Cold War lows, it also accused Washington of meddling in Saturday's protests.

 “Biden's policy towards Russia remains unclear and, given recent news flow, investors may be leery of Russian assets going into this week,” BCS Global Markets said.